stochastic-sisyphus/research/verification-reversal.md

 This paper has provided:

 1. A sequential forwarding model (Proposition 1) for cascade formation under high verification costs, showing how rational individual behavior aggregates to collective informational blockage.

-2. A formal separation of measured from verification-adjusted productivity (Claim 1), with conditions under which the wedge grows over time.
+1. A formal separation of measured from verification-adjusted productivity (Claim 1), with conditions under which the wedge grows over time.

-3. An endogeneity share parameter (Claim 2) capturing measurement contamination from model-generated content.
+1. An endogeneity share parameter (Claim 2) capturing measurement contamination from model-generated content.

-4. Structural analysis of why "AI verifies AI" lacks independent rejection signals and why market selection may operate on lagging indicators that reward low-verification strategies (Conjecture).
+1. Structural analysis of why “AI verifies AI” lacks independent rejection signals and why market selection may operate on lagging indicators that reward low-verification strategies (Conjecture).

-5. A falsifiable empirical agenda with instrumentation baselines for measuring verification capacity, epistemic debt, cascade fragility, and endogeneity share.
+1. A falsifiable empirical agenda with instrumentation baselines for measuring verification capacity, epistemic debt, cascade fragility, and endogeneity share.

 The framework predicts that conventional productivity statistics will overstate welfare gains from generative AI by ignoring verification costs and epistemic debt accumulation.
 The measured miracle may be borrowed time.